 Enter a line rate value in megabits per second (Mb/s) within the valid range from 80 to 1,500 Mb/s.
-Line rate is limited based on the speed grade and package of the selected device.
-See the respective device family data sheet for details on the line rate limits.
+UltraScale+TM families and Zynq® UltraScale+ MPSoC family devices support 80 Mb/s to 1500 Mb/s for all speedgrades.
+Line rate is limited based on the speed grade and package of the selected 7 Series family device.
+See the respective 7 Series device family data sheet for details on the upper line rate limits.